EvanDongChen/CMPT354-LibraryDataBase/README.md

 ---

 ## Feature Guide
-Our Library DB features a User system; by default, you will be logged in as Alice Smith.
-You can Logout out using the logout button at the top right, which will return you to the login screen.
-Here at the top right, you can sign up for a new account or use one of our existing accounts.
+Our Library DB features a User system; You can log out using the logout button at the top right, which will return you to the login screen. <br>
+At the top right of the login screen, you can sign up for a new account or use one of our existing accounts. <br>

+Existing Accounts:

 Alice's Account: